nlaranio/nlaranio.github.io/essays/ethical-killing.md

 seems to be to "act consistently with the public interest" ([IEEE Code of Ethics](https://www.computer.org/web/education/code-of-ethics)) which is a train of ethical thought most synonymous with utilitarianism.
 Utilitarionism is the ethical approach with the idea of doing the most good, or least harm.

- An interesting obligation to play out in our quest for autonomous vehicles is the obligation to "Ensure that users and those who will be affected by a system have their needs clearly articulated during the assessment and design of requirements; later the system must be validated to meet requirements."
+ An interesting obligation to play out in our quest for autonomous vehicles is the obligation to "Ensure that users and those who will be affected by a system have their needs clearly articulated during the assessment and design of requirements; later the system must be validated to meet requirements"([ACM Code of Ethics](https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct)).
+We can look at the people hit by the trolley, in our case people affected by our system.
+Did they have a say in the assessment or design?
+Probably not, yet it affected them severely.